janko/flickrie/README.md

 photo.owner.nsid  # => "67313352@N04"
 ```

+Note that what Flickr refers to as "photoset" in its documentation, I
+refer to as "set".
+This is because the word "photoset" would be wrong,
+since sets can also hold videos.

 You can also throw in some parameters to get more information about photos.
 For example,

 ```ruby